 Another thing that people really don't know about the benefits of iodine is the fact that it is powerful against harmful organisms.
 I personally take it; I barely ever get sick, but my kids sometimes go to school.
 They're around a bunch of vaccinated children, they're always coming down with something.
 The conditions over there, the air quality is bad.
 All of that stuff.

 To this day, there's no bacteria virus, any type of microorganism that can survive or adapt to being in an iodine-rich environment.
 So, it does help to protect yourself, your immune system from invading microorganisms.

 And this another trick that my wife loves to do, is iodine is incredibly good for anti-aging and the skin.
-If you just take some good iodine, a nascent iodine and a glycerin-based.
-I wouldn’t do this with alcohol because alcohol is very dehydrating to the skin.
+If you just take some good iodine, nascent iodine, and glycerin-based.
+I wouldn't do this with alcohol because alcohol is very dehydrating to the skin.

 But glycerin in itself, vegetable glycerin.
 I'm not talking about animal products, but a good USP-certified vegetable glycerin with the iodine with it, like the Detoxadine that we developed.
 And you take a small amount and you rub it under your eyes, over here by your crow's feet.
 You rub it on your face, any part of your skin.

 And it takes a while because your skin is seven layers deep and you're going to have to slowly start repairing it.
 But if you do it for a long period of time, we've seen dramatic results.
 Even better than the $500 facial toxic chemical-based facial anti-aging creams that are out there, which are nothing more than plasticizers and everything else.
 They just fill in the wrinkles and make you think that you're looking younger, but it's actually causing cancer because of the toxic chemicals in that and sunscreens as well.

 So, it's great for skincare, I would highly recommend it.
 Cuts, burns, stuff like that, it's a great antiseptic.
 So, you just can't go wrong with that.